 - 2 tbsp apple cider vinegar

-- Chop the vegetables (leave them quite thick) and place them in the crock-pot or large pot along with the bones.
+- Chop the vegetables (leave them quite thick) and place them in the crock-pot along with the bones.

-- Cover with water, add the spices and vinegar (this help release the minerals from the bones).
+- Cover with water, add the vinegar (this helps release the minerals from the bones), and add the spices.

 - Let cool down and drain, then portion out and keep in the fridge.